picqer/twinfield/readme.md

 The response from get() will be a \Pronamic\Twinfield\Customer\Customer object.

-#### Notes

-Advanced documentation coming soon.
-Detailing usage without the Factory class.
-Giving you more control with the response and data as well as more in-depth examples and usage recommendations.

 ## Contribute

 You can contribute to the development of this project.
 Try and keep to the way of doing things as